Vitae

 Advisor, Natural Helpers, North Boone High School, Poplar Grove, Illinois, 2001-2004

-Member, Scholarships Committee, North Boone High School, Poplar Grove, Illinois, 2003 and 2005
+Member, Writing Across the Curriculum Committee, North Boone High School, Poplar Grove, Illinois, Spring 2001

 Volunteer, Harm Reduction Outreach, Rockford, Illinois, 2001-2002